myndverk/stashvertexgroup/README.md

 # Stash Vertex Group
-An Blender addon to make a copy of a vertex group to be exported, imported and restored.
+A Blender addon to make a copy of a vertex group to be exported, imported and restored.